Basil Zempilas

+Basil Anthony Zempilas (Βασίλειος Αντώνης Ζεμπίλας; born 30 July 1971) is an Australian politician who is the leader of the Western Australian Liberal Party and the member for Churchlands in the Western Australian Legislative Assembly, serving in both roles since March 2025.
+He previously served as the Lord Mayor of Perth from 2020 until 2025.

+Zempilas is a former footballer, television and radio presenter, sports commentator and columnist.
+He presented sport on Seven News Perth Monday to Thursday until 2022.
+In 2018 he became a co-host of Weekend Sunrise.
+He was also a member of the Seven Network's AFL commentary team.
+He has co-hosted Perth radio station breakfast programs on 92.9, 6PR and Triple M Perth.

 Early life

-Zempilas attended Floreat Park Primary School and Hale School in Perth; he attended Hale along with Liberal Party politician and lawyer Christian Porter.
+Zempilas is of Greek descent – his mother Jessie was born on the island of Kastellorizo and his father Anthony's family also originates from the island.
+He attended Floreat Park Primary School and Hale School in Perth; he attended Hale along with Liberal Party politician and lawyer Christian Porter.
 Zempilas graduated from Perth's Murdoch University in 1992 with a degree in Media Studies and Mass Communications.

 Zempilas played for the West Perth Football Club playing as a ruckman and forward, but retired due to injury.
 Zempilas played 24 games in the West Australian Football League between 1990 and 1994, kicking 25 goals including kicking 5 in a semi final in 1993.